Donors pitch in to pay for surgery for extremely obese Texas girl

-AUSTIN, Texas (Reuters) - Nearly 1,500 donors have pledged more than $62,000 to help pay for surgery for a 12-year-old Texas girl diagnosed as morbidly obese due to a brain disease that is causing her to gain about two pounds a week.
+AUSTIN, Texas, Dec 30 (Reuters) - Nearly 1,500 donors have pledged more than $62,000 to help pay for surgery for a 12-year-old Texas girl diagnosed as morbidly obese due to a brain disease that is causing her to gain about two pounds a week.

 Alexis Shapiro suffered damage to her pituitary gland, which helps regulate weight, as a result of the brain disease.
 She has gained about 140 pounds (63.5 kgs) in less than two years because of the problem, her mother said.
 Her extreme excess of body fat is clinically defined as morbid obesity.